 The deal represents a menace to all sports distributors and especially, the physical ones.

 Distribution options for Nike

 Remember that Nike also has many physical stores.
 They have all the products, control the experience, and can experiment with new approaches.
 The limitation is that they can be only in select locations.
 This is where nike.com has a significant role.
 Nike owns the website and controls all the process.

-Nike is interested in the deal with Amazon because they can clean the intermediaries that are damaging the brand experience on Amazon.com.
+Nike is interested in the deal with Amazon because they can clean the intermediaries that damage the brand experience on Amazon.com.
 It also gives them access to a segment of Amazon Prime Members (Many Prime Members do not even try other places when they go shopping, that makes them an exclusive and attractive group).
-Even with all that, it will probably be a cannibalization to their stores, Nike online and offline will suffer.
+Even with all that, it will probably be cannibalization to their stores, Nike online and offline will suffer.
 That is why they will have to move slowly and with caution.

 Adidas, Ander Armour

 Adidas already has an Adidas Store inside Amazon.com.
 That must be another important reason for Nike to be on Amazon's site.
 They cannot leave that market to one of their biggest competitors.

 Other brands have smaller presences on Amazon, but that could change, and Nike needs to position itself in that store that is growing fast and controlling the distribution.